 The cost per square foot of commercial construction in different regions of the country in the US

 Let us consider Cummins’s US Construction Per Square Foot Data to get the breakdown of commercial construction costs per square foot in different regions of the United States of America.

 Commercial construction cost per square foot in the Eastern regions of the US

 To calculate the commercial cost per square foot in the eastern region of the US, the prevailing cost in the cities of New York, Boston, Washington DC, and Philadelphia area were taken into account.

-For constructing a single-story commercial office building, the average per square foot cost for a high-end commercial office building was found to be at $361, but in the case of a low-end construction, the average cost comes to $301 per square foot.
-In the case of a mid-rise building, it was $719 and $599 for a high end and low and construction, respectively.
+For constructing a single-story commercial office building, the average per square foot cost for a high-end commercial office building was found to be $361, but in the case of a low-end construction, the average cost comes to $301 per square foot.
+In the case of a mid-rise building, it was $719 and $599 for high-end and low-end construction, respectively.

 In the case of high-rise buildings, the average cost of a high-end construction stands at $827, while for a low-end construction, it is found to be at $688 per square foot.